TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 the right-hand side.
 Selecting `B-factor` yields a depiction of the calculated B-factors for the selected cluster as in the parent tile, but additionally shows the calculated B-factor for each active site amino acid close to the ligand.
-To the right of the graphic is information about the clustering of the ligand trajectory, including a table giving the ensemble average MMPBSA energy and BintScore (each with standard error)
+To the left of the graphic is information about the clustering of the ligand trajectory, including a table giving the ensemble average MMPBSA energy and BintScore (each with standard error)